Preparing spin-squeezed states in Rydberg atom arrays via quantum optimal control: Model and method

 \subsection{Hamiltonian}

-Rydberg-atom quantum simulators offer a powerful platform for exploring SSS generation.
-In these setups, individual atoms are confined in optical lattices or held by optical tweezers, then promoted to Rydberg states to induce strong, controllable interactions (for a review, see for instance~\cite{saffman_quantum_2010,browaeys_many-body_2020}).
-These simulators allow implementation of two interaction types: Ising (Van der Waals) and XY (dipolar)~\cite{Henriet_2020}.
-In the Ising case the interaction Hamiltonian reads
+Rydberg atom quantum simulators provide a powerful platform for generating spin-squeezed states.
+In these setups, individual atoms are confined in optical lattices or optical tweezers and then excited to Rydberg states, where they experience strong and controllable interactions (for a review, see Refs.~\cite{saffman_quantum_2010,browaeys_many-body_2020}).
+These systems support two main types of interactions: Ising (van der Waals) and XY (dipolar)~\cite{Henriet_2020}.
+In the present study, we focus on the Ising mode where the two states of each qubit are the ground state and an excited Rydberg state of the atom.
+We consider atoms arranged on a ring, as illustrated in Fig.~\ref{ring}, and the interaction Hamiltonian reads